succinctlabs/op-stack-remote-static-call/development.md

 ### Debugging devnet errors

-In general, go into the `ops-bedrock` folder and you can run `docker compose logs <container_name>`, so for example `docker compose logs l2` to get the logs of the L2 node.
+In general, go into the `ops-bedrock` folder and you can run `docker compose logs <container_name> --tail 10 -f`, so for example `docker compose logs l2` to get the logs of the L2 node.